MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_oem_dmextraheader.md

  - OEM_DMEXTRAHEADER
 ---

-# _OEM_DMEXTRAHEADER structure

 ## -description

-The OEM_DMEXTRAHEADER structure must be used to define the first members of a set of private <a href="/windows/win32/api/wingdi/ns-wingdi-devmodew">DEVMODEW</a> structure members.
+The **OEM_DMEXTRAHEADER** structure must be used to define the first members of a set of private [DEVMODEW](/windows/win32/api/wingdi/ns-wingdi-devmodew) structure members.

 ## -struct-fields

 ### -field dwSize

-Total size, in bytes, of the added private DEVMODEW structure members, including the bytes contained in the OEM_DMEXTRAHEADER structure.
+Total size, in bytes, of the added private **DEVMODEW** structure members, including the bytes contained in the **OEM_DMEXTRAHEADER** structure.

 ### -field dwSignature

-Unique signature value that the plug-in also returns when its <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemui-getinfo">IPrintOemUI::GetInfo</a> method receives the OEMGI_GETSIGNATURE flag.
+Unique signature value that the plug-in also returns when its [IPrintOemUI::GetInfo](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemui-getinfo) method receives the OEMGI_GETSIGNATURE flag.

 ### -field dwVersion

-Version number of the user interface plug-in that is defining the private DEVMODEW structure members.
+Version number of the user interface plug-in that is defining the private **DEVMODEW** structure members.
 The version format is developer-defined.

 ## -remarks

-For more information about adding DEVMODEW structure members, see <a href="/windows-hardware/drivers/print/providing-devmode-structure-additions">Providing DEVMODE Structure Additions</a>.
+For more information about adding **DEVMODEW** structure members, see [Providing DEVMODE Structure Additions](/windows-hardware/drivers/print/providing-devmode-structure-additions).